No other branch in health care embraces volunteers as passionately as hospice does.

 There are many ways volunteers can support the work of Heartlinks.
 Whether you are volunteering for office support, patient and family support or volunteering at our resale shop in Prosser or Zillah, you are making a difference in the lives of our patients and families.

 Volunteers are a very important piece in the hospice realm and are used in nearly all aspects of the program.
 Hospice volunteers come from a wide variety of cultural backgrounds and professions.
 This diversity of life experiences is what makes each individual unique and valuable to hospice volunteering.

 Volunteers are perceived by hospice patients as just ordinary people from the community.
 As a result of this relationship, volunteers are able to help normalize the hospice experience for patients and their families.
 This is not only beneficial to the patient, but also very beneficial to the hospice team.
-Volunteers are able to spend more time with patients and their families, providing an increased involvement in putting them at ease and gaining their trust.
-This allows the volunteer to gain deeper insights to the patient’s ongoing experience with their hospice care and thus provide very valuable feedback to the clinical team.
+Volunteers are able to spend more time with patients and their families, providing increased involvement in putting them at ease and gaining their trust.
+This allows the volunteer to gain deeper insights into the patient’s ongoing experience with their hospice care and thus provide valuable feedback to the clinical team.

 Office volunteers and/or event volunteers are much-needed extra hands that play a key role in events, mailings and other daily operations of the office.